symphonycms2-extensions/CDI/extensions/cdi/README.markdown

 ## Roadmap

-* Aggregate all queries and save them to a single file (using JSON or XML serialization)

 * Add automatic backup of current database before executing CDI queries using https://github.com/nils-werner/dump_db

 * Add automatic restore of database backup upon query execution errors (including switch to maintenance mode)